1. Home

 Hair Loss Types

-Hair loss is a condition brought on by a disruption in the body's natural cycle of hair growth.
-On an average scalp, there are over 100,000 hairs that go through cycles of growth, rest, shedding, and regeneration.
-Over 40 recognized hair loss types exist.
+On an average scalp, over 100,000 hairs undergo growth, rest, shedding, and regeneration cycles.
+Over 40 recognised hair loss types exist.

-The specific type of hair fall experienced can indicate the type of baldness one may develop.
 Various factors, including genetics, environment, lifestyle, and emotional or psychological issues, can influence certain types of hair loss.

 It may even progress so much that the only hair remaining will resemble a horseshoe shape at the back of the head.
 It can often relate to family history.
 This is the most common type of hair loss disease seen in men.

-Alopecia areata is an autoimmune condition also known as patchy baldness.
-The immune system of the body mistakenly targets healthy hair follicles leading to the loss of hair.
+1. Alopecia Areata: Alopecia areata is an autoimmune condition and a common type of hair loss known as patchy baldness.
+The body's immune system mistakenly targets healthy hair follicles, leading to hair loss.
+As per the American Academy of Dermatology (AAD), bald patches can appear anywhere on your body.

-The patient may start noticing hair loss and hair thinning even at a young age.
+The scalp is the most common location for them to appear.
+The imbalance of the thyroid hormone or abrupt and severe stress may be the causes of alopecia areata.
+The patient may start noticing hair loss and thinning even at a young age.
 Alopecia Areata is a rare hair fall type, affecting around 1% of the population.

-It results in alarming hair loss of 300–500 strands per day.
+1. Telogen Effluvium: This condition triggers numerous hair follicles on the scalp.
+They enter the hair growth cycle's telogen (falling) phase.
+We recognise this condition as telogen effluvium.
+It results in alarming hair loss of 300-500 strands per day.
 Triggers include illness, crash diets, medication side effects, and post-pregnancy.
 Hair loss becomes chronic when it persists for over six months.

 Determining the type of hair loss you're experiencing involves examining signs and symptoms.
 Here are some common types of alopecia hair loss and their characteristics:

-Androgenetic Alopecia (Male/Female Pattern Baldness)
+Androgenetic Alopecia (Male/Female Pattern Baldness):

 1. Gradual thinning on the top of the head or at the temples.